-On one extreme, we have direct democracy, when everyone can vote on legislation.
-It’s Lincoln’s “government by the people”.
+Originally, we had direct democracy, when everyone could vote on all legislation.
+Lincoln’s “government by the people”.

-But direct democracy is not always practical: how does everyone stay educated and up-to-date on everything?
+But direct democracy is not practical at scale: how does everyone stay educated and up-to-date on everything?

 And so we elect dedicated political representatives.

-Instead of expecting everyone to know the ins-and-outs of policy, we give the work to a small number of legislators: 535 in our country of 300 million.
+Instead of expecting everyone to know the ins-and-outs of policy, we give the work to a small number of legislators.

 This helps, but introduces new problems:

 - We may disagree with & distrust our limited choice of candidates.

 - We’re often stuck with electoral campaigns dominated more by personality than policy.

 - Perhaps worst of all, once elected, politicians can become huge targets for corruption, with little accountability.
 Even the President admits this.